grapestone5321/sdcnd-behavioral_cloning/writeup.md

 I also recorded counter-clockwise laps around the track.
 Track one has a left turn bias.
 So, the data is biased towards left turns.
 To combat the bias, the vehicle is turned around and recorded counter-clockwise laps around the track.
 Driving counter-clockwise is also like giving the model a new track to learn from, so the model generalizes better.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To augment the data sat, I also flipped images: A effective technique for helping with the left turn bias involves flipping images.

-Etc

 After the collection process, I had 22,872 number of data points.
 I then preprocessed this data by .

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.